+The board of directors shall include one director who shall be designated as the benefit director.
 The benefit director may also serve as the benefit officer.
 The benefit director shall prepare an annual compliance statement describing whether the benefit corporation acted in accordance with the general public benefit purpose and any specific public benefit purpose.